puppetlabs/puppet-docs/source/puppet/latest/types/notify.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The message to be sent to the log.
+Note that the value specified must be a string.

 ([↑ Back to notify attributes](#notify-attributes))